 You can look at the pictures of the room and resort in the gallery above.

-Ngamkho is an area of great beauty and in my opinion the most picturesque bay of Koh Kood, you will find nestled on a rocky and palm covered headland nested between three gorgeous looking beaches.
+Ngamkho is an area of great beauty and in my opinion the most picturesque bay of Koh Kood, you will find nestled on a rocky and palm covered headland between three gorgeous looking beaches.
 Accommodations here are more of the Robinson Crusoe type and less upmarket than in Ao Tapao or Khlong Chao, ranging mostly between budget to mid-range category.
 Travelers who favor raw tropical beauty and tranquility should definitely give this area a visit.

 Northern Ngam Kho